WIPL: History

 MPS Media announced in March 2012 that it would sell WPME to Triumph Broadcasting for $75,000.
 The deal was contingent on WPXT's concurrent sale from New Age Media to Tyche Broadcasting.
 On November 13, 2012, WPME filed a non-consummation notice to the FCC, meaning the transaction was made null and void.
 On February 13, 2013, MPS Media filed to sell WPME to Cottonwood Communications; this deal was concurrent with the sale of WPXT to Ironwood Communications, which took over WPME's operations through a shared services agreement.
 The FCC granted its approval of the sale on April 2.
 The sale was consummated on May 20.
 On July 2, 2015, Ironwood chose to exercise an option to acquire WPME outright for $65,000; the company sought a failed station waiver, as there are not enough stations in the Portland market to permit a duopoly without a waiver.

-Ion Media agreed to buy WPME from Ironwood Communications for $900,000 on December 4, 2017; under a shared services agreement, Ironwood will continue to provide services to the station.
+Ion Media agreed to buy WPME from Ironwood Communications for $900,000 on December 4, 2017; under a shared services agreement, Ironwood would continue to provide services to the station.
 The sale did not include WPME's programming contracts.
 Ahead of the sale's closing, MyNetworkTV, Escape and Laff programming was moved to the third, fourth and fifth subchannels of WPXT on March 22, 2018.
 The sale was completed on March 29, 2018, at which time the station's call letters were changed to WIPL.
-This would be a return of sorts of Ion to the Portland market: Ion's predecessor, Paxson Communications, previously owned WMPX-TV from 1999 to 2003, affiliating it with what was then the Pax TV network.
+This was a return of sorts of Ion to the Portland market: Ion's predecessor, Paxson Communications, previously owned WMPX-TV from 1999 to 2003, affiliating it with what was then the Pax TV network.
 That station was sold to Max Media in 2003, becoming Fox affiliate WPFO.

-On February 27, 2021, WIPL-DT2, DT3, and DT4 subchannels became an affiliate of Court TV, Bounce TV and Grit when Qubo, Ion Plus and Ion Shop ceased broadcasting.
+On February 27, 2021, WIPL's second, third and fourth subchannels became affiliates of Court TV, Bounce TV and Grit when Qubo, Ion Plus and Ion Shop ceased broadcasting.